-8. Notes with satisfaction the establishment, under a five-year workplan, of the Working Group on Legal Aspects of Space Resource Activities of the Legal Subcommittee;
+8. Notes with satisfaction the work, under the five-year workplan, of the Working Group on Legal Aspects of Space Resource Activities of the Legal Subcommittee;

-9. Notes that, at its fifty-ninth session, the Scientific and Technical Subcommittee continued its work, 11 as mandated by the General Assembly in its resolution 76/76;
+9. Notes that, at its sixtieth session, the Scientific and Technical Subcommittee continued its work, as mandated by the General Assembly in its resolution 77/121;

-10. Agrees that the Scientific and Technical Subcommittee, at its sixtieth session, should consider the substantive items and reconvene the working groups recommended by the Committee,12 including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries;
+10. Agrees that the Scientific and Technical Subcommittee, at its sixty-first session, should consider the substantive items and reconvene the working groups recommended by the Committee, including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries;

-11. Takes note of the report of the Working Group on Space and Global Health on the work conducted under its multi-year workplan,13 as finalized at the fifty-ninth session of the Scientific and Technical Subcommittee, and notes that the report provides an important source of information and useful guidance for advancing the use of space science and technology for global health for spacefaring nations and emerging space nations, as appropriate;
+11. Takes note of the report of the Working Group on Space and Global Health on the work conducted under its multi-year workplan, as finalized at the fifty-ninth session of the Scientific and Technical Subcommittee, and notes that the report provides an important source of information and useful guidance for advancing the use of space science and technology for global health for spacefaring nations and emerging space nations, as appropriate;